The 5 Best Canon TLb Camera Lenses

 - It does not need an extension tube to reach 1:1 magnification.

-The two recommended macro lenses were produced by Komine in Japan.
-The lens was also released under many different brand names.
-Panagor, Spiratone, Rokunar, Elicar, and Quantaray are brands you might find on a copy of the lens.
+Both of the suggested macro camera lenses were manufactured by Komine in Japan.
+The lens was also sold with assorted brand names.
+Quantaray, Panagor, Spiratone, Rokunar, and Elicar are brands you might see on a copy of the lens.

-For capturing photos at lifesize magnification (1:1), the 90mm lens is likely to be the superior pick due to the fact that it has a larger working distance.
+For capturing photos at macro magnification (1:1), the 90mm lens is going to be the better choice because it has a larger working distance.

-The 55mm focal length lens is great for table-top and close-up photography.
+The 55mm lens is superb for close-up and table-top photography.

 Alternative Macro Lenses